 Bright summer blooms inevitably fade as the seasons shift.
-But, the best plants for winter pots will keep the spirits lifted and the garden looking beautiful, despite colder temperatures and darker evenings.
+But, the best winter plants for pots will keep the spirits lifted and the garden looking beautiful, despite colder temperatures and darker evenings.

-To give you lots of inspiration, we've rounded up our favorite plants you can use in your winter pots for a stunning display.
+To give you lots of inspiration, we've rounded up our favorite winter plants you can use in your pots for a stunning display.

 1. Winter irises

 With their elegant structure and jewel-like tones, irises will brighten any patio or doorstep when winter rolls around.
 The team at Amateur Gardening suggest 'Harmony' – a stunning bloom with rich purple-blue flowers and a golden band on the fall, which flowers between January and February.